 Then the descend started, and typical thoughts of "this would be better on a bike" arrived.

-Once down in the glen, I unlocked the bus, and went away to sort my head out before the rest of the people got down.
+Once down in the glen, I unlocked the bus and had hours to sort my head out before the rest of the people got down.